-Second, any assets identified by the trustee, but not included in the petition, schedules, and statement of affairs, should be listed.
+Second, any assets added by the debtor on amended schedules and statements and any other assets identified by the trustee, but not included in the petition, schedules, and statement of financial affairs, should be listed.
+The term "unscheduled assets" refers to all estate assets that are not on the debtor's original schedules and statements.
 These unscheduled assets should be identified by a (u) following the asset description.